bridcourtney/Your-PMP-Journey/README.md

 # Features

 -   ## Navbar
--    For Visitors to the site who are not logged in, the following links are available in the Navbar -
+-    For Visitors to the site, the following links are available in the Navbar -
        - Log in
        - Register
       The navigation bar features the PMP Journey logo in the top left corner and aslo search option for visitors.
      <img src="/static/img/nav_u.png">

-     For Users who are logged in, the following links are available in the Navbar -
+ -    For Users who are logged in, the following links are available in the Navbar -
        - My Profile
        - Add Testimonial
        - Log Out
     <img src="/static/img/nav_login.png">

-    For Super Users who are logged in, the following links are available in the Navbar -
+-    For Super Users who are logged in, the following links are available in the Navbar -
        - My Profile
        - Product Management
        - Add Testimonial